CSQianDong/CSQianDong.github.io/_pages/about.md

 1. **Information Retrieval**: Traditional and neural approaches for retrieval and reranking.

-2. **LLM Applications**: Exploring how to leverage IR techniques to enhance the capabilities and efficiency of LLMs.
+2. **LLM Applications**: Leveraging IR techniques to enhance the capabilities and efficiency of LLMs.

-3. **Long-Context LLM**: Exploring how to adapt LLMs to efficiently and effectively handle long inputs and outputs.
+3. **Long-Context LLM**: Adapting LLMs to efficiently and effectively handle long inputs and outputs.

 I also served as a reviewer/PC-member for SIGIR, ACL, WWW, CIKM, COLING, AAAI, TOIS and etc.